authgear/authgear-server/docs/specs/user-model.md

 - Private Key: It is kept privately and securely in the device storage.
 - Key ID: A unique random string for efficient lookup.

+The key-pair of an anonymous identity is optional.
+The anonymous identity which created through the web SDK should not has key-pair, as there is no encrypted store for storing key-pair in web browser.
+That means we won't be able to re-login the same anonymous user again in the web SDK, and the anonymous user account lifetime will be the same as the logged in session.

+Anonymous user creation should be rate limited.

+Re-login the same anonymous user is supported in the native SDK.

 From the user point of view, they do not perform any explicit authentication.
 Therefore

 - Anonymous user cannot have secondary authenticators